 Ian Scott, manager at Randstad Technologies said candidates should remove any generic phrases from their interviewing vocabulary.
 “Trained interviewers see right through the phrases that lack substance, and are left frustrated when having to draw out the real anecdotes that bring those statements to life,” he says.
 The worst examples are:

 Challenge.
 Never say “I love a challenge”, says Scott.
 “Rarely do people follow this up with a good explanation of what challenges them or even examples of challenges they have met, their reaction to the challenge at hand and the result of their response.”
 It also assumes that everyone finds the same things challenging.

 - Motivated by change.
 “In my experience, many people become active job-seekers because they have experienced change.
 As human beings, many of us struggle with change, and prefer the comfort of normality, systems, routine.”
 If you love change, be sure your story is consistent throughout the interview.

 Far better than throwing out overused buzzwords, fillers, ums, ahs, and slang is to give a structured reply using the STAR method.
 STAR stands for Situation, Task, Action, Results.

 A STAR answer is one where you answer succinctly, but directly by outlining the Situation, identifying the Task that you set out to achieve, describing your own personal Actions, and recounting the Results.
-It’s a way of telling your story in way it will impress your interviewer.
+It’s a way of telling your story in a way that will impress your interviewer.

 Practice telling STAR stories about your past experiences that demonstrate the skills needed in the key criteria.
 A STAR story is far better than simply saying I’ve got this or that quality or skill.